Getting a Lock on the Criminal Element Citywide

 Any major city has its share of crime, and Montevideo is no exception.
 The city is a major tourist attraction, making it increasingly more attractive to criminals during those certain times of the year when cruise ships dock at city ports.
 The city’s high economic profile has the potential of making it a prime target for terrorist attacks.
 With all of this in mind, city administrators saw the wisdom of implementing a comprehensive citywide video surveillance system complete with Automatic License Plate Recognition (ALPR) capability.
 Ultimately, the city decided on a system consisting of 850 surveillance cameras plus an additional 20 ALPR cameras, and a request for bids was issued.

 Out of a vast number of proposals, Montevideo’s leadership ultimately selected the one submitted by SONDA, one of the leading systems integrators in Latin America.
-Headquartered in Santiago, Chile, SONDA has offices in Mexico, Panama, and all over the South American continent, where it has been designing and implementing automation systems, traffic control and other complex, large-scale IT solutions since 1974.
+Headquartered in Santiago, Chile, SONDA has offices in Mexico, Panama, and all over the South American continent, where it has been designing and implementing automation systems, traffic control, and other complex large-scale IT solutions since 1974.
 The Montevideo project was based in SONDA’s Uruguay office.

 A fundamental component of SONDA’s proposal was to deliver the best ALPR solution possible for Montevideo’s surveillance system; however, it was a new area for them.
 Joaquin Frechero, project lead for SONDA, explained that this was their first experience with ALPR cameras.

 After a period of research, the company approached PlateSmart of Oldsmar, Fla., a pioneer in the development of software-based ALPR technology and a longtime provider of groundbreaking fixed ALPR-based video analytics solutions.
-Having already provided affordable and effective ALPR solutions for large college campuses, hospitals, ports and similar locations, PlateSmart’s engineers were ready for this new challenge.
-Frechero says that SONDA ultimately selected ALPR-based video analytics platform based on its documented technical advantages.
+Having already provided affordable and effective ALPR solutions for large college campuses, hospitals, ports, and similar locations, PlateSmart’s engineers were ready for this new challenge.
+Frechero says that SONDA ultimately selected an ALPR-based video analytics platform based on its documented technical advantages.

 “We chose PlateSmart because it has an easy and intuitive interface and scalability,” Frechero said.
 “Also, the architecture of the solution was similar to the one we used in the city surveillance solution, so this was a plus.”